RyanJBrenner/linked-blog-starter/common_md/mindset/what-is-yoga-tantra.md

 excerpt: Tantra Yoga is a modern reinterpretation of ancient Vedic and yogic practices.Unlike traditional yoga, Tantra values the body as a tool for spiritual exploration, focusing on the inner world of energy instead of detachment from the physical.
 ---

-# What is Yoga Trantra?
+# What are the yoga trantras?

 Tantra Yoga is a modern reinterpretation of ancient Vedic and yogic practices.
 Unlike traditional yoga, Tantra values the body as a tool for spiritual exploration, focusing on the inner world of energy instead of detachment from the physical.